withastro/astro/CONTRIBUTING.md

 Help us translate [docs.astro.build](https://docs.astro.build/) into as many languages as possible!
 This can be a great way to get involved with open source development without having to code.

-Our translation process is loosly based off of [MDN.](https://hacks.mozilla.org/2020/12/an-update-on-mdn-web-docs-localization-strategy/)
+Our translation process is loosely based off of [MDN.](https://hacks.mozilla.org/2020/12/an-update-on-mdn-web-docs-localization-strategy/)

 ### Important: Beta Status